Dr. Persons: Serving a Diverse Community

 Dr. Persons performs rhinoplasty using Light Sleep Anesthesia at the Surgery Center.
-Patients usually come to the Surgery Center the morning of surgery, and we administer sleeping medications through an IV.
-Once your asleep, local anesthesia is then injected into the nose to numb the area.
-Surgery generally lasts about an hour-and-a-half.
+Patients usually come to the Surgery Center on the morning of surgery, and we administer sleeping medications through an IV.
+Once you’re asleep, local anesthesia is then injected into the nose to numb the area.
+Surgery generally lasts about an hour and a half.
 Patients experience no pain during the surgery, and most patients remember nothing about the surgery.
 After spending some time in the recovery room, patients are driven home by a friend or family member.

 Give a gift card to that someone special for Persons Plastic Surgery products and services.Purchase Now

 Most rhinoplasty procedures require no external incisions and, therefore, no external scars.
 All the work is done from the inside of the nose—a technique called closed rhinoplasty.
 It seems amazing to be able to work inside such a small space, but it can be done.
 Dr. Persons may perform open rhinoplasty in some cases, making an incision on the thin strip of skin between the nostrils.
 This is barely visible once it heals.